KnuckleSecurity/website/_posts/2022-01-01-public-key-infrastructure.markdown

 1. Robert obtains certificate A that claims to be Ashley's certificate and issued by X.
-2. To verify that certificate A is authentic by verifying CA's signature, Robert gets the public key of X from somewhere, then decrypts the _encrypted hash_, the digital signature, inside of certificate A to see if it matches.
+2. To verify that certificate A is authentic by verifying CA's signature, Robert gets the public key of X from somewhere, then decrypts the _encrypted hash_, the digital signature, inside of certificate A.

 The question is that Robert just downloaded X's certificate from somewhere, so how can he tell that it is also authentic?
-By looking at the _Issuer_ of X, which is Y. Now, he must find the Y certificate to verify the signature on the X certificate.
+The answer is, by looking at the _Issuer_ of X, which is Y. Now, he must find the Y certificate to verify the signature on the X certificate.
 We can continue to do that endlessly.
 It becomes an endless loop, and we have to stop at one point.
 <br><br>To solve this problem we have what we call the **_Root CAs_**.